ninchat/ninchat-api/api.md

    session for an existing user is created.
 The identity type and name must be verified for a user.

+   If `identity_type` is set to "facebook", `identity_name` is set to a Facebook user id and `identity_auth` contains a mathing signed request, a session is created for the existing Ninchat user with the associated Facebook identity.

 3. If `access_key` is specified, a new session for an existing user is created.
    The access key configuration determines the user.

 4. Otherwise a new user is created.  `identity_type_new`, `identity_name_new`,
    `identity_auth_new` and/or `identity_attrs` may be used to create an
    identity for the user.

+   If `identity_type_new` is set to "facebook", `identity_name_new` is set to a Facebook user id and `identity_auth_new` contains a matching signed request from the Facebook SDK, the Facebook identity is associated with the created Ninchat user.

 Accepted message types are specified as a list of strings to compare against incoming message types.
 If a string ends with an asterisk (\*), the substring